 For example, John was a servicemember with $400,000 in SGLI coverage.
 He and his wife Mary had 2 minor children.
 In 2010, John and Mary divorced.
 As part of their divorce, the court obligated John to maintain his life insurance coverage for the benefit of his two children and make Mary the sole primary beneficiary of the policy.
 Initially, John complied with the order, but changed beneficiaries in 2012 and made his sister the sole primary beneficiary on his SGLI policy.

-Life insurance laws are complex and require the legal expertise of an experienced SGLI attorney.
+Life insurance laws are complex and should be handled by an SGLI attorney.
 Expediting delayed claims or appealing denied ones should not be a do-it-yourself project.
-If your SGLI claim is delayed or denied, it’s best to consult with an SGLI lawyer.
-You may feel that there is nothing that can be done to recover a denied SGLI claim, but you may have a valid claim.
-Only an experienced SGLI attorney can help you understand your rights and options.
-Our SGLI lawyers are legal experts in the area of SGLI and have helped many servicemembers’ families recover SGLI proceeds to which they are entitled under the law.
+If your SGLI claim is delayed or denied, you may feel that there is nothing that can be done to recover a denied SGLI claim, but you may have a valid claim.
+Only an experienced SGLI attorney can help you understand your life insurance beneficiary rights and options.
+Our SGLI lawyers have years of experience in the area of SGLI and have helped many servicemembers’ families recover SGLI proceeds to which they are entitled under the law.

 Here’s how we successfully handled a case where the insurer wrongfully denied our client the total amount of his SGLI claim.